cdahlqvist/rankin/drivers/makelogs_kibana/README.md

 **index** | Index or alias the Kibana queries should be directed at.
 Defaults to 'rankin*'.
 **days** | Date or date interval the current date will be randomized from.
 This can be specified in 3 formats: 1) Absolute single date, e.g. *"2015-04-20"* 2) Absolute date range, e.g. *"2015-04-20,2015-04-26"* 3) Date range relative to current date/time, e.g. *"-7,3"*.
 Defaults to *"-1,0"*.
 **period** | Length of the period in days that the Kiana queries will address.
 Defaults to 30.
+**timeout** | Request timeout in milliseconds.
+Defaults to 30000 (30s).
+This can also be passed as a parameter to the individual operations.
 **text_filter_file** | Path to file containing terms used to filter the 'text' field.
 If no file is provided, the default behaviour is that no filtering on the 'text' field will occur.

 ## Example Configuration File